Exploring the Value of Pre-trained Language Models for Clinical Named Entity Recognition: Revisiting n2c2-2018 Official Submissions

-Looking back to the official results from n2c2-2018 challenge, the high F1 scores achieved by the tops systems were owing to the external knowledge based features they used, such as pre-trained word embeddings upon the entire MIMIC III data and part-of-speech (POS) tags among others \cite{henry20202018_n2c2_task2}.
-In addition, most of submitted models in n2c2-2018 applied BiLSTM-CRF models, instead, we use the latest deep learning structure Transformer in concatenation with CRF layers.
-The deployed TransformerCRF model is kind of the only \textit{constrained models }that only use the official training data of 303 annotated letters.
-We call for attention from researchers on constrained clinical text mining on how to improve model performances when the available resource is low or restricted.
-There have been many constrained NLP tasks in general domains, held by different shared task organisers, such as data constrained machine translation \cite{han-etal-2021-chinese}, following this route.
+Looking back at the official results from the n2c2-2018 challenge, F1 scores achieved by the top-performing systems were all owing to the external knowledge-based features the teams used.
+That includes pre-trained word embeddings upon the entire MIMIC III data and part-of-speech (POS) tagging \cite{henry20202018_n2c2_task2}; involving high computational costs and resulting in models which may be hard to reproduce.
+In addition, most of the submitted models implemented BiLSTM-CRF architectures.
+Instead, our study examined the latest BERT-like deep learning structures with CRF layers, using both pre-trained LLMs and TransformerCRF architecture.
+In fact, TransformerCRF is the only \textit{constrained models} that is restricted to only using the official training data of 303 annotated letters for training.
+Nevertheless, TransformerCRF with and without efficient training (both) produced higher weighted average F1 scores at token-level (Lenient F1) with 0.970 and 0.959 (Fig. \ref{fig:CRF-TOKEN} and \ref{fig:CRF-TOKEN-SAMBD}) than the highest achieved F1 (0.942) from the official shared task submissions \cite{henry20202018_n2c2_task2}.
+We call for attention from researchers on constrained clinical text mining and how to improve model performances when the available resources are low or restricted.